GamesCreed

 Wantless: Solace At World’s End, PC, Review, Screenshots, GamesCreed

 Other things in Wantless: Solace At World’s End to keep an eye out for will be your Transposer Logs, which will give you information on enemies, characters, allies, and areas.
-You will also get the chance to obtain a shop on the ship with a shady character called Deeler, where you can purchase some precious needed items to craft new skills and to outfit your character with new gear such as the Abandon Robe, which can give unique passives like gaining resistance for every unspent AP.
+You will also get the chance to obtain a shop on the ship with a shady character called Deeler, where you can purchase some precious needed items to craft new skills and to outfit your character with new gear, such as the Abandon Robe, which can give unique passives like gaining resistance for every unspent AP.

-When buying things at the trader, you will have two forms of currency for certain items.
+When buying things from the trader, you will have two forms of currency for certain items.
 These currencies are Tokens and Knowledge Shards and can be obtained by completing challenges and exploration missions.
-Item prices will depend on the gear and synapses you purchase and are either really affordable or kind of expensive.
+Item prices will depend on the gear and synapses you purchase, and are either really affordable or kind of expensive.
 However, expensive doesn’t always mean it’s good, as all the skills will rely on how much AP is spent and how many turns it will take to cool down.

 If you go down during combat, you will have revives at your disposal, known as Ankh.
 There are four types of Ankhs: Dull, Refined, Shifting, and the H-Ankh, which all have their own unique revive traits, such as bringing your health up to different levels and resetting your cooldowns.